 Psoriasis plaques may spread, appearing on one area of the body and then another.

-Ringworm grows larger over several days and can spread to other areas of the body.
+Ringworm grows larger over several days, becoming a ring with central clearing, and can spread to other areas of the body.

 Changes in the rash